botlabs-gg/yagpdb-docs-v2/content/docs/tools-and-utilities/tickets.md

 ## Commands

 See the [Commands](/docs/core/all-commands/#tickets-) page for a listing of all commands.
-By default, we impose no restrictions on who can run these commands, though it may be pertinent to restrict sensitive commands such as the `-tickets close` command to staff members using [Command overrides](/docs/core/command-settings).
+By default, we impose no restrictions on who can run these commands, though it may be pertinent to restrict sensitive commands such as the `/tickets close` command to staff members using [Command overrides](/docs/core/command-settings).

 ## Configuration

 At the top of the tickets settings page, you will find a toggle to enable or disable the ticket system in its entirety.
-If you wish to disable certain parts, such as the `tickets adduser` command, please use a command override instead.
+If you wish to disable certain parts, such as the `/tickets adduser` command, please use a command override instead.

 If you disable the ticket system, the bot will respond with an error message when you try to run ticket-related commands, unless they are also disabled using command overrides.